 Using Private Nameservers

 There are lots of benefits of using a private nameserver that often comes with private, virtual private servers as well as dedicated servers.
 In shared hosting, the same nameservers are used by multiple domains.
-Sometimes having a bad neighbour can cost you search rankings, hence advisable to use private nameservers if your budget allows for that.
+Sometimes having a bad neighbor can cost you search rankings, hence advisable to use private nameservers if your budget allows for that.

 It is also a common practice adopted by hosting resellers to have private nameservers.
-Besides being good for branding, a reseller can also use private nameserver for the convenience of its user.
+Besides being good for branding, a reseller can also use a private nameserver for the convenience of its user.
 If the reseller switches to another hosting seller, his end clients will not have to change their nameservers.

-Nameservers are an important and integral part of the Domain Name Systems, as they translate website name into an IP address to help visitors access your website.
+Nameservers are an important and integral part of Domain Name Systems, as they translate website names into an IP address to help visitors access your website.
 Hence it is an important component of the world wide web which is the world to billions of websites.
 Understanding Nameservers is important as a website manager to keep your website up and running.

 FAQ On Nameservers

-What does name server mean?
+What does the name server mean?